-BEGINNER MODIFICATION: Lessen the intensity of the stretch by sitting on a folded blanket or by bending your knees slightly.
+Beginner modification: Lessen the intensity of the stretch by sitting on a folded blanket or by bending your knees slightly.

 Channel your inner mermaid as you stretch your oblique muscles and increase mobility in your spine with this beginner Pilates exercise.

 - Inhale as you reach your left hand over your head and lean your torso to the right until you feel a stretch in your left side.
-Inhale deeply, then exhale.
-Inhale as you come back to the starting position.
-Do 5 reps on each side.
+For a deeper stretch, you can come down to your right elbow on the ground.

-BEGINNER MODIFICATION: Reduce the depth of the stretch.
+Beginner modification: Reduce the depth of the stretch.

 8. Single-Leg Kick